 Read by QxMD provides a single place to discover new research, read outstanding topic reviews and search PubMed.

 It provides a simple interface that drives discovery and seamless access to the medical literature by reformatting it into a personalized digital medical journal.

 Sign Up to create your personalised account and choose Sir Charles Gairdner Hospital as your Institution.

 This will give you access to our subscribed journals as well as some of those those freely available.
 Not all journals are available via Read by QxMD.

-Use of eresources is governed by the licence agreements signed by the Library.
-Use is restricted to clients of the SCGH and OPH Library and widespread harvesting and downloading is not permitted.
+Use of eResources is governed by licence agreements signed by the Library.
+Use is restricted to clients of the SCGOPHCG Library and widespread harvesting and downloading is not permitted.

 Please observe the Copyright Act.
 For more information see the Australian Copyright Council's Information Sheets: An Introduction to Copyright in Australia, Fair Dealing, copying for Research or Study, & Libraries: Introduction to Copyright.